saidone75/wa-tor/README.md

 * spacebar or "two fingers tap" to pause/resume the game
 * "C" or "swipe left" to clear the board and pause the game
 * "R" or "swipe right" to reset the board with the current parameters
-* "H" or "swipe up" to toggle the control panel
+* "P" or "swipe up" to toggle the control panel
 * "S" or "long touch" (> 2s) to show statistics

 When paused click on a square to cycle between water >>> fish >>> shark